Private From Whom? Minimal Information Leakage in Auctions: First-Price Auctions

-To see why $\phi^{FPA}$ violates the indistinguishable corners, consider the pair of values $\theta_i,\theta_i' \in \Theta_i$ with $\theta_i < \theta_i'$.
-If the highest bid among other bidders is some $b_j(\theta_j) > b_i(\theta_i')$, then bidder $i$ is not pivotal to the outcome at these types: she will lose the auction regardless.
-However, if the highest bid among other bidders is some $b_j(\theta_j) \in (b_i(\theta_i), b_i(\theta_i'))$, then bidder $i$ is pivotal to the outcome at these types: whether she has value $\theta_i$ or $\theta_i'$ determines the winner of the auction.
-Finally, if bidder $i$ loses the auction, all she observes is that she loses the auction: this is why the indistinguishable corners condition is violated, despite the corners condition not being violated.\footnote{The existence of a protocol that produces no contextual privacy violations (the descending auction protocol) is consistent with the absence of corners condition violations in $\phi^{FPA}$.
-However, because $\phi^{FPA}$ violates the indistinguishable corners condition, we may apply \cref{theorem:impossibility-theorem-bidder-i}} Given that our impossibility theorem applies, what protocols are on the privacy frontier?
-Two natural candidates are the descending protocol and the sealed-bid protocol, which are commonly used in practice.
+Our analysis of the first-price auction example in \cref{fig:fpa-2v2} essentially explains why $\phi^{FPA}$ violates the indistinguishable corners condition.
+More generally, consider the pair of values $\theta_i,\theta_i' \in \Theta_i$ with $\theta_i < \theta_i'$.
+If there exists some other bidder $j\in N$ with $(b_j(\theta_j), j) \triangleright (b_i(\theta_i'), i)$, then bidder $i$ is not pivotal to the outcome at these types: They will lose the auction regardless.
+However, if the highest other bidder $j$ satisfies $(b_i(\theta_i), i) \triangleleft (b_j(\theta_j), j) \triangleleft (b_i(\theta_i'), i)$, then bidder $i$ is pivotal to the outcome at these types: whether they have value $\theta_i$ or $\theta_i'$ determines the winner of the auction.
+Finally, if bidder $i$ loses the auction, all they observe is that they lose the auction.\footnote{This last point is why the indistinguishable corners condition is violated, despite the corners condition not being violated.
+The existence of a protocol that produces no contextual privacy violations (the descending auction protocol) is consistent with the absence of corners condition violations in $\phi^{FPA}$.
+However, because $\phi^{FPA}$ violates the indistinguishable corners condition, we may apply \cref{thm:impossibility-thm}.} Given that our impossibility theorem applies, what protocols are on the Privacy Frontier?
+Two natural candidates are the descending protocol and the sealed-bid protocol.